Functional relations for higher-order free cumulants: Applications to free probability

 where we have recognised convolution by the zeta function to get the second line. \end{proof}

-\begin{proof}[Proof of Corollary~\ref{SettoAlg}] By multilinearity, the linear spans of two free sets is free.
+\begin{proof}[Proof of Proposition~\ref{SettoAlg}] By multilinearity, the linear spans of two free sets is free.
 The only thing that deserves a check is that freeness of $\mathscr{X}_1$ and $\mathscr{X}_2$ implies freeness of $\mathscr{X}_1$ and $\mathscr{X}_1\mathscr{X}_2$.
-Given Proposition~\ref{Lhigh}, the proof is identical to \cite[Theorem 7.12]{CMSS}. \end{proof}
+Given Lemma~\ref{Lhigh}, the proof is identical to \cite[Theorem 7.12]{CMSS}. \end{proof}